 In fact, the AMEX 2018 Small Business Economic Impact Study found that approximately 67% of every dollar spent at a small business stays in the local community.
 This cycle stimulates the economy.

 Why is the presence of small businesses important for large businesses?

-Although it may seem like large companies hold the power, small businesses are a key element to their success.
-Thibaud Clement, CEO of Loomly, listed five different ways that small businesses can represent significant opportunities for large businesses.
+Although it may seem like large companies hold the power, small businesses are a key element in their success.
+Thibaud Clement, CEO of Loomly, listed five ways that small businesses can represent significant opportunities for large businesses.

 - Vendors: Small businesses may provide solutions to specific needs or edge cases that larger vendors do not offer – yet.
 This is often true when a rising tech startup closes a deal with a Fortune 500 company, for instance.

 - Customers: There were more than 30 million small businesses in the U.S. in 2015, so it’s no surprise that small businesses represent a significant chunk of many large businesses’ total addressable market or significant growth potential.

 - Competitors: Small businesses can signal emerging trends and needs to large businesses.

 - Partners: Small businesses can offer synergies to large businesses by combining their respective offerings and delivering unique value to customers.